 Sexual Harassment: Article 281 of the criminal code, which prohibits indecent public acts, serves as the basis for criminal complaints stemming from sexual harassment.
 Violations of this article are punishable by imprisonment of up to two years and eight months and a small fine.

-Reproductive Rights: The government recognized the basic right of couples and individuals to decide the number, spacing, and timing of their children; and manage their reproductive health, free from discrimination, coercion, and violence.
-Nonetheless, according to a study published by an international NGO in 2012, on average, 30 percent of women surveyed over a four-year period who wanted no more children subsequently gave birth.
-The study found that a number of factors influenced this statistic, including the use of short-term rather than long-term contraceptive methods.
-Although the government encouraged the use of family planning by subsidizing and providing access to contraception throughout the country, the cost of contraception was still prohibitive for a large portion of the population and poor medical infrastructure often limited availability.
+Reproductive Rights: The government recognizes the basic right of couples and individuals to decide the number, spacing, and timing of their children.
+It also recognizes their basic right to manage their reproductive health, free from discrimination, coercion, and violence.
 According to a 2013 survey by the Ministry of Health, 59.3 percent of married women used modern contraceptives.
-Estimates for contraceptive prevalence among all women ranged from 62 percent to70 percent, although local NGOs reported that unmarried women found it significantly more difficult than married women to access contraceptives.
+Estimates for contraceptive prevalence among all women ranged from 62 percent to 70 percent, although local NGOs reported that unmarried women found it significantly more difficult than married women to access contraceptives.

-According to a 2013 report from the World Health Organization, the maternal mortality ratio was 190 per 100,000 live births, down from 250 in the 2005.
+According to a 2015 report from the World Health Organization, UN Population Fund, UNICEF, and the World Bank, the maternal mortality ratio was 126 per 100,000 live births, down from 165 in 2015.
 The primary causes of maternal mortality were postpartum hemorrhage, pre-eclampsia, and sepsis.
 According to the Ministry of Health, as many as 69 percent of all births were delivered by midwives.
 Oversight for midwifing programs was transferred from the Ministry of Health to the Ministry of Education and Culture.
 The Ministry of Health and international NGOs identified several factors contributing to the maternal mortality rate, including lack of training for midwives and traditional birth attendants, continued lack of access to basic and comprehensive emergency obstetric care, and limited availability of essential maternal and neonatal medications.
-Hospitals and health centers did not always manage complications effectively, and financial barriers and the limited availability of qualified health personnel caused problems for referrals for complications.
+Hospitals and health centers did not always properly manage complicated procedures, and financial barriers and the limited availability of qualified health personnel caused problems for referrals for complications.
 A woman’s economic status, level of education, and age at first marriage also affected maternal mortality.
 In 2014 an NGO coalition filed a judicial challenge to the Marriage Law, identifying the 16-year-old minimum marriage age as a significant contributing factor to the rate of maternal mortality.
 In June the Constitutional Court rejected this challenge.

 Discrimination: The law provides for the same legal status and rights for women as for men under family, labor, property, and nationality laws.
 The law does not grant widows equal inheritance rights.
 The law states that women’s participation in the development process must not conflict with their role in improving family welfare and educating the younger generation.
 The 1974 Marriage Law establishes the legal age of marriage as 16 for women and 19 for men.
 The same law also designates the man as the head of the household.
 As such, married women who work outside the home are taxed at a higher rate than working husbands, who receive preferential tax treatment as the head of household.